Skip to content

 Can you handle K-pop style production?
 Yes.
 We work with pitch correction, dense vocal stacking, ad-lib comping, and the bright, forward mix aesthetic associated with current K-pop releases.
 We can also dial it back toward indie, R&B, or acoustic if that is closer to your sound — we mix to the song, not to a single template.

-Where can I find more details on prices, practice rooms, or lessons?
-Each topic has its own dedicated guide: pricing, practice room booking, and English-speaking lessons.
+Where can I find more details on prices or practice rooms?
+Each topic has its own dedicated guide: pricing and practice room booking.
 For directions and travel logistics, see the visit guide.

 Next steps